WohlSoft/Moondust-Devkit-Help/EditLevel/Items.md

 In the SMBX we are pressing the "Bubble=Yes" or "Buried=Yes" to place "Packed into the herb" or "Packet into the bubble" NPC.

-In PGE-Editor you can edit Containers.
+In Moondust Editor you can edit Containers.
 And therefore, for example, Herb will be more useful in the SMB2 group, because "The Lakutus are throwing Lakitus!" in the SMBX - is a secret tab that needs a lot of actions to open.
-Even in the PGE-Editor same "tab" is a non-secret "group".
+Even in the Moondust Editor same "tab" is a non-secret "group".
 To place "burred" items, we should select the "herb" item and set its content before we will place them or you can set contents to already placed items by editing its properties.
-In the PGE secrets are absent - all Free and Open Source!
+In the Moondust Project secrets are absent - all Free and Open Source!

 If we will pick up any NPC from the "Containers" category and they will be placed on the map with empty contents: